Each card has a number and each number carries a meaning.

 The Magician is obviously more than new beginnings, but it is that.
 The Magician never speaks of an end or of a routine.
 Speaking of new beginnings: the Magician is also the card of Spring.
 The “real” start of the year in many non-monotheistic traditions.
-The earth awakens, everything is possible.#2 The Priestess
+The earth awakens, everything is possible.

 2 Faces of one reality, remember?
 This is also true for the High Priestess.
 She knows everything there is to know.
 In the known and unknown world.
 Above and below the surface.
 She speaks of duality and everything hidden.
 She is the keeper of the Truth.
-A thing both beautiful and often difficult to obtain, comprehend and accept.#3 The Empress
+A thing both beautiful and often difficult to obtain, comprehend and accept.

 The Empress is, among other things, practical.
 She thinks with her head while listening to her heart.
-She is able to make harsh decisions when necessary, but never for the fun of it.#4 The Emperor
+She is able to make harsh decisions when necessary, but never for the fun of it.

 Stability, solid foundations.
 Boredom?
 The Emperor rules over his world.
 He is as comforting as sometimes frustrating.
 The stability found in number 4 and in the figure of the Emperor can feel reassuring and safe.
-But it can turn into a prison, a routine that leaves one feeling stuck and belittled.#5 The Hierophant
+But it can turn into a prison, a routine that leaves one feeling stuck and belittled.

 Choosing between virtue and vice.
 Between a devil and an angel.
 This is, simply put, what the original “Lover” (yes, no s) card is all about.
 The shadow of the Devil is cast over card number 6.
 Passion or reason?
 Body or mind?

 6 is the number of precarious balance and choices

 Victory, Destiny and Success.
 7 is a glorious number in Tarot.
 And the Chariot is a glorious card.
 This card speaks of both intellectual and material triumph: it’s is whole, mighty and complete.
 It is divine.

 Decisions!
 Justice speaks of legal matters but mostly, of their outcome.
-Like the 8s of the minor suit, you will know if the news are good or bad based on the surrounding cards.#9 The Hermit
+Like the 8s of the minor suit, you will know if the news are good or bad based on the surrounding cards.

 11, following the big release of 10, calls for all your strength, literally, to put things back together.
 Pieces have been broken, things have been abandoned, people have been left behind.
-Rebirth requires enormous efforts.#12 The Hanged Man
+Rebirth requires enormous efforts.

 14. or twice 7.
 A lucky number.
 Temperance speaks of the beauty found in spirituality, the one that feeds your soul, no matter what it is called.
 The one that can heal and protect.
 Faith in all its forms and with all its virtues: patience, moderation, respect, honesty.

 The Devil…is it 1+5 or is it 1×5?
 You have to ask yourself that question in your reading.
 Never black or white, never clear and always tricky.
 The Devil speaks of the evil…that usually comes from our very human flaws.

 Is it God or the Devil behind this sudden collapse?
 Behind this terrible news or god-saving warning?
 Just like the previous card: You decide, in the light of the surrounding cards, if one should count 1+6 (a righteous warning or punishment) or 1×6.

 Also 8+8 = radical, sudden changes.
-In my personal view, a possible addition of the Eight of Wands and the Eight of Swords.#17 The Star
+In my personal view, a possible addition of the Eight of Wands and the Eight of Swords.

 Beautiful Star.
 Heavenly and protective.
 Is all about number 7.

 A cup that is full.
 18 speaks of infinity.
 Of constant small changes (a tamed 8), of the origins (1).
 The ultimate feminine card.

 The essence of number 9.
 Joy, fulfilment, rewards.
 Happiness well deserved as one could find in both numbers: 10 (1+9) and 9 (1×9).
-But not a card that speaks much on its own and with no lasting effect if not supported by another card holding this message.#20 Judgement
+But not a card that speaks much on its own and with no lasting effect if not supported by another card holding this message.

 Reading it as a 2: Good actions rewarded, bad ones punished.
 Time to face all the consequences of all your actions.
-Also 2×10: not only has a cycle come to an end, you will now face the righteous consequences.#21 The World
+Also 2×10: not only has a cycle come to an end, you will now face the righteous consequences.

 Absolute completion.
 10+10 and 1.
 There have been enough changes to reach a state more permanent, but one that gives birth to a whole new state (1).
 This is a little more complex but very accurate way to approach this number.